IDAES/idaes-pse/docs/explanations/components/property_package/index.rst

 (i.e. constructed in the BlockData's build method) by setting the method to `None`, or that it is not supported by setting the method to `False`.

-Generic Property Package Framework
+Modular Property Package Framework
 ----------------------------------

 Property packages represent the core of any process model, and having a suitable property package is key to successfully modeling any process system.
 However, developing property packages is a significant challenge even for experienced modelers as they involve large numbers of tightly coupled constraints and parameters.
-The :ref:`Generic Property Package Framework<explanations/components/property_package/general/index:Generic Property Package Framework>` was designed to help users build property packages with the least effort possible by levarging libraries of modular sub-models that include common types of property calculations.
+The :ref:`Modular Property Package Framework<explanations/components/property_package/general/index:Modular Property Package Framework>` was designed to help users build property packages with the least effort possible by levarging libraries of modular sub-models that include common types of property calculations.